openEHR/archie/README.md

 ## Archetypes

-The base of OpenEHR are archetypes.
+The base of openEHR are archetypes.
 Archie allows you to work with them, and defines tools to create and validate them.

 ### Parsing and Archetype queries